- Create a wallet

 Monitor the withdrawal status

 In addition to webhook events, you can also call the Get transaction information operation to query the status of the transaction.
-Set the path parametertransaction_id
+Set the path parametertransaction_id to the transaction ID returned in the response of the previous withdrawal request.

 Sample code in Python